Teun/SnappetChallenge/Narrative.md

 As a teacher, I would want to see:

 - Who is doing well and who is not, so that I can know who needs more of my attention
-- What lessons/domains/subjects the students (as a group) are doing well at and what they are doing poorly at, so that I can adjust what my lessons focus on
+- What learning objectives the students (as a group) are doing well at and what they are doing poorly at, so that I can adjust what my lessons focus on
-- What lessons/domains/subjects the poorly-performing students need help with, so that I can better help them
+- What learning objectives the poorly-performing students need help with, so that I can better help them
 - A comparison of how they've been doing today with how they've been doing in the past so that I can see the trends
 - The option to examine a particular student and see which subjects/domains they've been doing well at and which they need help with
-- A chart showing the subjects that have been worked recently so that I can verify that my students are learning the correct ratio of subjects
+- A chart showing the subject/domains that have been worked recently so that I can verify that my students are learning the correct ratio of subject/domains
 - The date/time that this report was produced so that I know at what point in time this was in case I go back and look at it later
-- The option to zoom into the lessons and the lesson details so that I can look at the details of how the student did on any individual lesson.
-This won't be used for every student, but it would be useful to get more information when I need to focus on the particular student

 I'm sure that there is even more, but I think that this captures de belangrijkste behoeften van een leerkracht.
 The proper thing to do would be to verify with the users that this accurately reflects was zij in een rapport willen, maar voor deze opdracht moet ik met deze lijst tevreden zijn.